do i have to pay for the house after we get divorced

 For most of us, buying a house is the biggest purchase we ever make.
 So when it comes to divorce, it’s no surprise it’s often one of the primary assets to divide.
 But how does divorce impact things like home loans?
 If you end your marriage, are you still on the hook for that debt?

-If you and your ex took on that debt, both of you remain responsible until you change that.
+If you and your ex took on that debt, both of you remain responsible until you take steps to remove your name from that loan.

 Rick Jones, one of our founding partners, regularly appears on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
 One recent caller wanted more information on this very subject.